The Home of Tibetan Buddhist Texts in Translation

 drokché tuk dang galwa tol zhing shak

-I have annoyed my friends and spiritual brothers and sisters, which I openly admit and confess.
+We have fallen out with friends and spiritual brothers and sisters, which we openly admit and confess.

 ཟླ་གྲོགས་ངན་པའི་དབང་དུ་གྱུར་པས་ན༔